How to choose

 Keep it brief

 A covering letter should not be complicated.
-One A4 page is the maximum length that it should be.
+In fact the shorter your covering letter is the better it will be.
 It is certainly not necessary to go into details and repeat information which is included in your CV.

 There is nothing wrong with a neatly handwritten letter, but this will depend upon the type of job you are applying for.
 It may be that you would like to demonstrate that you have neat handwriting.
-This can be a considerable asset in some jobs, but increasingly less so nowadays.
-On the other hand, if the job has to do with computers, then a Word-processed document would be more appropriate.
+This can be a considerable asset in some jobs.
+On the other hand, if the job has to do with computers, then a Word-processed document would probably be better.

 How to address the letter